oracle-livelabs/converged/obaas/introduction/introduction.md

 Learn more about this workshop by watching this short introductory video:  [](youtube:nivPnmMA9u0)

-This introduction covers the complete "parent" workshop.
-Use this text to set up the story for the workshop.
-Be engaging - what will the learner get from spending their time on this workshop?

-Estimated Workshop Time: 1 hour 30 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 1 hour 30 minutes

 ### Objectives